-I was 19 when scleroderma hijacked my future goals.
 I spent a few years being angry with my body, grieving the future I had dreamed for myself, and feeling isolated, even when I was surrounded by people who loved me but could never truly grasp the degree to which my life was changing.
 It happened so quickly.
 I went from developing a pre-professional dance career to having limited capacity for sustained movement within a few weeks.

 With a history of joint issues, I was easily misdiagnosed and treated for rheumatoid arthritis.
 The prescription cocktails I had tried, however, were not preventing the skin on my hands, arms, chest, and face from tightening.
 The chronic fatigue and pain were beyond any physical discomfort I had ever experienced before.
 After a few years of struggling to develop an effective treatment plan, I was accurately diagnosed with scleroderma and learned that the symptoms I had been experiencing in my extremities were typical of Raynaud’s Syndrome.
 However, it would still be a few years before finding health care professionals willing to work with me and for me.

 No longer able to pursue dancing as a career, my attention shifted towards wanting to help others like myself find ways of moving without pain.
 The human body has always fascinated me, so I chose to study kinesiology.
 While beginning my undergraduate degree, I had begun to establish a community of health professionals that influenced my drive for a deeper understanding of what enables health and well-being.
 I experimented with holistic practices and found adaptations for my life style that helped me heal while still trying to find medications that would fix more problems than they created.
 When I located a rheumatologist, who included a holistic view of health into her practice, I finally established a complete “tool kit” for managing Scleroderma that included medications that were preventative.